crillab/gophersat/README.md

 solve difficult problems and don't mind using cgo or use an external program, Gophersat is probably not the best option.

+## Do I have to represent my problem as CNF?
+Am I forced to use the unfriendly DIMACS format?
+Not anymore.
+The `bf` (for "boolean formula") package provides facilities to translate any boolean formula to CNF.

-## What does it feature?
+## What else does it feature?
-For the moment, almost nothing.
-It does not propose incremental SAT solving, MUS extraction, UNSAT certification, model counting, user-friendly input format and the like.
+For the moment, not very much.
+It does not propose incremental SAT solving, MUS extraction, UNSAT certification, model counting  and the like.
 It does not even feature a preprocessor.

 But all those features might come later.
 Feel free to ask for features.